- Nuts: pistachios

 - Farm Business Management: budgets/cost and returns

-- Natural Resources/Environment: biodiversity, habitat enhancement, other, strip cropping
+- Natural Resources/Environment: biodiversity, habitat enhancement, strip cropping

 - Pest Management: biological control, chemical control, cultural control, economic threshold, field monitoring/scouting, integrated pest management, row covers (for pests), trap crops